CalFresh Task Force

 CalFresh Task Force Topics

-• If you currently have an EBT card, you will be receiving a new one in the mail.
-The new card will have some updated security features to help reduce instances of fraud and stolen benefits.
+The State has completed sending out new replacement chip/tap EBT cards.
+The new card has updated security features to help reduce instances of fraud and stolen benefits.

-Learn more about its security features and how to use it here.
+Learn more about next steps, security features, and how to use the chip/tap card.

 Customers can download the ebtEDGE app to a smartphone to protect their benefits: